Kowalski History, Family Crest & Coats of Arms

 The surname Kowalski was first found in Galicia which lies in southern Poland on the northern slopes of the Carpathians.
 It was overrun by Monguls in 1223.
 The region is composed of Polish and Ukrainian natives, the latter being to the east.
 The Ruthenian nobles adopted the Catholic faith and the Polish tongue.
 The surname became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 In their later history the name became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.

-Important Dates for the Kowalski family
+Early History of the Kowalski family

 This web page shows only a small excerpt of our Kowalski research.
 Another 71 words (5 lines of text) are included under the topic Early Kowalski History in all our PDF Extended History products and printed products wherever possible.

 Kowalski Spelling Variations

 Spelling variations of this family name include: Kowalski, Kowal, Kovalski, Kovel, Kovalski, Kofax, Kowalczyk, Kowalik, Kovaricek, Kovarik and many more.